Polynomial greatest common divisor: Euclidean algorithm

 Since 12 x + 12 is the last nonzero remainder, it is a GCD of the original polynomials, and the monic GCD is x + 1.

 In this example, it is not difficult to avoid introducing denominators by factoring out 12 before the second step.
 This can always be done by using pseudo-remainder sequences, but, without care, this may introduce very large integers during the computation.
 Therefore, for computer computation, other algorithms are used, that are described below.

 This method works only if one can test the equality to zero of the coefficients that occur during the computation.
 So, in practice, the coefficients must be integers, rational numbers, elements of a finite field, or must belong to some finitely generated field extension of one of the preceding fields.
-If the coefficients are floating-point numbers that represent real numbers that are known only approximately, then one must know the degree of the GCD for having a well defined computation result (that is a numerically stable result; in this cases other techniques may be used, usually based on singular value decomposition.
+If the coefficients are floating-point numbers that represent real numbers that are known only approximately, then one must know the degree of the GCD for having a numerically stable result; in this case other techniques may be used, usually based on singular value decomposition.

 Univariate polynomials with coefficients in a field

-The case of univariate polynomials over a field is especially important for several reasons.
-Firstly, it is the most elementary case and therefore appears in most first courses in algebra.
-Secondly, it is very similar to the case of the integers, and this analogy is the source of the notion of Euclidean domain.
-A third reason is that the theory and the algorithms for the multivariate case and for coefficients in a unique factorization domain are strongly based on this particular case.
-Last but not least, polynomial GCD algorithms and derived algorithms allow one to get useful information on the roots of a polynomial, without computing them.
+The basic case of univariate polynomials over a field is especially important.
+It is the simplest example beyond the ring of integers, and this analogy is the source of the notion of Euclidean domain.
+The theory and algorithms for the multivariate case and for coefficients in a unique factorization domain depend heavily on the basic case.
+Polynomial GCD algorithms and derived algorithms allow one to get useful information on the roots of a polynomial, without computing them.